aiya000/aiya000.github.io-old/README.md

 ## Pull Request is welcome
-You can fix the posts on GitHub !

 1. Please access to [here](https://github.com/aiya000/aiya000.github.io/tree/develop/posts)
-2. Open some post
+2. Open the target post
-3. Click the icon of the pen (to edit)
+3. Click the icon of the pen
-4. Do 'Commit changes' (to open the pull request)
+4. Do 'Commit changes' (and open the pull request)